Aims and Scope

 In all cases the opinions of the reviewers will be fully communicated to authors within 6-8 weeks from the date of receipt of the manuscript.

 The journal has four issues every year.

 This journal offers immediate free access to its content, following the principle that providing free scientific knowledge to the public provides greater global democratization of knowledge.

-J Port Soc Dermatol Venereol adopts the World Association of Medical Editors’ definition of editorial freedom, which holds that editors-in-chief have full authority over the entire editorial content of their journal and the timing of publication of that content.
-Journal owners should not interfere in the evaluation, selection, scheduling, or editing of individual articles either directly or by creating an environment that strongly influences decisions.
-The Editor-in-chief bases editorial decisions on the validity of the work and its importance to the journal’s readers, not on the commercial implications for the journal, and is free to express critical but responsible views about all aspects of medicine without fear of retribution, even if these views conflict with the commercial goals of the publisher.
-The Editor-in-chief has the final say in decisions about which advertisements or sponsored content, including supplements, the journal will and will not carry, and has the final say in use of the journal brand and in overall policy regarding commercial use of journal content.
+The Journal of SPDV adopts the World Association of Medical Editors’ definition of editorial freedom, which states that editors-in-chief assumes complete authority over the editorial content of their journal and the timing of publication of that content.
+The SPDV, as the owner of the journal, does not interfere in the evaluation, selection, scheduling, or editing of individual articles either directly or by creating an environment that strongly influences decisions.
+The Editor-in-chief bases editorial decisions on the quality of the articles submitted for publication and its importance to the readers of the Journal of the SPDV and not in the any business implications they may have for the journal.
+The Editor is free to express critical but responsible views on all aspects of medicine without fear of reprisals.

 Submission of a manuscript to the J Port Soc Dermatol Venereol implies that all authors have read and agreed to its content and that the manuscript conforms to the journal’s policies.

 Manuscripts submitted for publication should be prepared in accordance with the “Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals” of the International Committee of Medical Journal Editors (ICMJE), updated in December 2015.
 This document is available at http://www.icmje.org/recommendations/.